nimio-es/experiments-rest-api/README.md

 ## Iterations

-The main idea is to maintain only one iteration in master/default branch (no branchs) and, at the end of each one, create a tag and start a new iteration.
+The main idea is to maintain only one iteration in master/default branch (no branches) and, at the end of each one, create a tag and start a new iteration.

-Iteration 0: The first attempt.
+- Iteration 0 (or The Panic Iteration): The first attempt.
 JVM World using Spark Framework.
-Tag: [iteration-0_jvm-using-spark-framework](https://github.com/saulo-alvarado/theam.io-api-rest-stage-2/tree/iteration-0_jvm-using-spark-framework)
+Tag: [iteration-0_jvm-using-spark-framework](https://github.com/saulo-alvarado/theam.io-api-rest-stage-2/tree/iteration-0_jvm-using-spark-framework).

+    The panic one because it is the iteration with which I started just when they told me that I was going to the second phase of the selection process. :scream:

 ## The "Current" Solution: Iteration 1